 Dick has jury duty.
 The clearly guilty but friendly looking defendant is the same man who offered Dick candy earlier on and Dick can't bring himself to declare him guilty.
 In a café Sally meets Seth, a dark, mysterious and British writer.
 Obviously much to the dislike of Officer Don, Sally's intrigued by him and copies his black clothing and British accent.
 Meanwhile, Tommy and Harry help Mary with her pre-verbal experiment for which they aren't allowed to talk for five whole days.
-Written by

 Marco van Hoof <email@example.com>